ivangfr/springboot-ldap-testcontainers/README.md

 # springboot-ldap-testcontainers

-The goal of this project is to create a simple [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`, and secure it with `Spring Security LDAP` module.
-We will use [`Testcontainers`](https://www.testcontainers.org/) for integration testing.
+The goal of this project is to create a simple [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, named `simple-service`, and secure it using the `Spring Security LDAP` module.
+Additionally, [`Testcontainers`](https://www.testcontainers.org/) will be utilized for integration testing.

 ## Proof-of-Concepts & Articles